malloc-realloc/ten-plus-lisp-interpreters-in-ten-plus-langs/typescript/README.md

 ### Design Decisions

-- **Expr_Obj**: introduces a new Expr_Obj type to store the argument list, mother function environment, and expressions in the lisp_lambda_function.
+- **Expr_Obj**: introduces a new Expr_Obj type to store the argument list, mother function environment, and expressions in the lisp_lambdaFunction.